 Whether you order from Avery or not, feel free to call our Customer Care Center at 800-942-8379 to find out what labels and stickers are best for your business and your food safety needs.

-For extra tips and ideas for foodservice businesses, read How to Reopen Your Food Business Safely for tips on Covid-related labeling.
+For extra tips and ideas for foodservice businesses, read How to Open Your Food Business Safely for tips on safety-related labeling.
 For some organizational tips, check out How to Organize Your Professional Kitchen for great ways to make your restaurant or catering kitchen more efficient.